Q. Do I have to fill in any forms?

 Q. How much is the security deposit?

-A. The security deposit is usually between one month to six weeks, depending on the property.
-This will reserve the property for you, and the deposit will immediately be secured with My Deposits.This is refundable at the end of your tenancy providing there are no damages.
+A. The security deposit is usually between four to five weeks, depending on the property.
+This is due one month before the tenancy starts and will be registered with My Deposits.This is refundable at the end of your tenancy providing there are no damages.

 Q. Am I committed to pay rent for a fixed length of time?